Arrow Cross Party: Origins

+Growth

 During the 1930s, the Arrow Cross began to dominate Budapest's working class neighborhoods, defeating the Social Democrats.
-The Social Democrats did not contest elections effectively and they were forced into a pact with the conservative Horthy regime in order to prevent their abolition.
+The Social Democrats did not contest elections effectively, and they were forced into a pact with the conservative Horthy regime in order to prevent their abolition.
 The Arrow Cross recruited from the poorest members of society, including the chronically unemployed, alcoholics, ex-convicts, prisoners, rapists, and the uneducated.
 These members later committed some of the most brutal crimes against Jews, intellectuals, socialists, and other civilians.
+The Hungarian historian Andrea Pető has argued that the popular image of the Arrow Cross as made of the dregs of society from the lower classes was a way of avoiding any sense of guilt over the massacres committed by the Arrow Cross.
+Pető maintains the image of the Arrow Cross made up of misfits and criminals living in poverty was a way of suggesting normal people were not involved in the Arrow Cross.

 World War II propaganda poster for the party – the text reads "Despite it all..!"

 The Arrow Cross subscribed to the Nazi ideology of "master races", which, in Szálasi's view, included the Hungarians and Germans, and also supported the concept of an order based on the power of the strongest – what Szálasi called a "brutally realistic étatism".
 But its espousal of territorial claims under the banner of a "Greater Hungary" and Hungarian values ("Hungarizmus" or "Hungarianism") clashed with Nazi ambitions, delaying Hitler's endorsement of that party by several years.

 The German Foreign Office instead endorsed the pro-German Hungarian National Socialist Party, which had some supporters among ethnic Germans.
-Before World War II, the Arrow Cross were not proponents of the racial antisemitism of the Nazis, but utilised traditional stereotypes and prejudices to gain votes among voters both in Budapest and the countryside.
+Before World War II, the Arrow Cross were not proponents of the racial antisemitism of the Nazis, but utilized traditional stereotypes and prejudices to gain votes among voters both in Budapest and the countryside.
 Nonetheless, the constant bickering among these diverse fascist groups prevented the Arrow Cross Party from gaining more support and power.

-The Arrow Cross obtained most of its support from a disparate coalition of military officers, soldiers, nationalists and agricultural workers.
-It was only one of several similar fascist factions in Hungary but was by far the most prominent, through effective recruiting.
-In the only election it participated in, in May 1939, the party won 15% of the vote and 29 seats in the Hungarian Parliament but this was only superficially impressive as most Hungarians were not permitted to vote.
-It did become one of the most powerful parties in Hungary but the Horthy leadership banned the Arrow Cross on the outbreak of World War II, forcing it to operate clandestinely.
+The Arrow Cross obtained most of its support from a disparate coalition of military officers, soldiers, nationalists, and agricultural workers.
+It was only one of several similar fascist factions in Hungary, but it was by far the most prominent, through effective recruiting.
+In the only election it participated in, in May 1939, the party won 15% of the vote and 29 seats in the Hungarian Parliament, but this was only superficially impressive as most Hungarians were not permitted to vote.
+The Arrow Cross became one of the most powerful parties in Hungary before being banned by the Horthy government at the outbreak of World War II, forcing it to operate clandestinely.